Choosing the Best Font for Email Marketing Campaigns

 by Irene Dmitrieva

-In this article, we’ll tell you how to choose the best fonts for your emails and tips on using them.
+Read this article to learn how to choose the best fonts for your emails and get tips and best practices on using them.

 What are email-safe fonts and web fonts?

 The best fonts to use for email marketing content are those that are email-safe.
-This means that they will display correctly on any device and in any email client in nearly all cases.
+Email-safe fonts are preinstalled on many devices and in many email clients, so they will display correctly on any device and in any email client nearly every time.

 While it may be tempting to use unique or special fonts to make your content stand out, doing so can actually backfire.
-If a font isn’t supported by an email client, the client may replace it with a different font that can change the look and feel of your email, or make it difficult to read.
+If a font isn’t supported by an email client, it may be replaced with a different font.
+This can change the appearance of your email and make the content less appealing or difficult to read.
 To avoid this, stick to safe fonts that are widely supported.

-Some common sans serif fonts that can be used for mailings are Arial, Arial Black, Tahoma, Verdana, and Trebuchet MS. Common serif fonts are Georgia, Times New Roman, Courier New, MS Sans Serif.
+Some common sans serif fonts that can be used for email campaigns are Arial, Arial Black, Tahoma, Verdana, and Trebuchet MS. Common serif fonts are Georgia, Times New Roman, Courier New.

-The next point — different fonts convey different personalities.
+The next point — different fonts convey different meanings.
 The fonts you use in your marketing can affect how your brand is perceived.
-It’s important to choose fonts carefully to make sure they convey the right message about your brand.
+It’s important to choose fonts carefully to make sure they are in line with your branding and messaging.

 There are several reasons you should be thoughtful about the fonts you choose:

-2. Popular fonts can create certain meanings for brands.
-For example, a trendy font can present a brand as current and in touch with the latest trends.
-This can be beneficial for attracting customers who are interested in these qualities.
+• Popular fonts can add to brand communication.
+For example, a trendy font can present your brand as current and in touch with the latest trends.
+This may attract customers who like trendy brands and products.

-3. The right fonts can make a big difference in whether people convert when they read your emails.
-By carefully choosing which fonts to use, you can guide readers’ attention to the most important parts of the email, like your call to action.
+• The right fonts can increase conversions.
+Carefully chosen fonts can guide readers’ attention to the most important parts of the email like a call-to-action.
 This can help increase your conversion rates.

 Your font choice can have an impact on your email marketing conversions in general.
-Make sure you carefully select your fonts to improve your results.
+Make sure you carefully select the fonts to improve your results.

 Serif

-A serif is a type of font that has strokes at the end of each letter.
-These types of fonts are elegant and legible, which makes them perfect for large chunks of text.
+Serif is a font type that features letters with strokes or “tails”.
+Serif fonts are elegant and legible which makes them perfect for long-form content like books or magazines.
 Some popular examples of serif fonts include Times New Roman, Garamond, Georgia, and Palatino.

 Source: Bulletin Bag